EdoardoGiancarli/darksun/README.md

 # Darksun

-A bloodmoon package for handling IROS-related analyses with the WFM coded mask instrument.
+A bloodmoon package for handling IROS-related analyses with the LEM-X coded mask instrument.
 Darksun provides tools for:
 - Running an IROS-based sky fields reconstruction
 - Data filtering and output analyses
 - Skymaps comparison with chosen catalogues